learn-co-curriculum/FlatironGO/README.md

 Create a constant called `cameraDeviceInput` and assign it the return value of the call to `try?
 AVCaptureDeviceInput(device: cameraDevice)`.
 The initializer we're calling on `AVCaptureDeviceInput` can fail, which is why we use the `try?` keyword here.
 We're not handling any error this might throw (something we should look to do if we want to release this app).
 This `init` function takes in an argument of type `AVCaptureDevice` which matches up with the type of our `cameraDevice` constant we just created.
 This initializer will create an instance of `AVCaptureDeviceInput` which will be used to capture data from an `AVCaptureDevice` instance (which is what our `cameraDevice` constant is).
 This particular function will open up our device for capture--which is awesome!
 We got hold of our camera, we've now made an attempt to open it and read its data.

 Because our creation of the `cameraDeviceInput` constant might be nil, we need to check to see that `cameraDeviceInput` is not nil.
 We do that here by using the `guard` statement.
-Not only do we want to make sure the `cameraDeviceInput` is not nil, we want to make sure we can add it as input to our `captureSession` (quick note: `capstureSession` is of type `AVCaptureSession` and we've assigned this instance property a default value above our `viewDidLoad()` function--this object handles the various inputs and outputs from the camera).
+Not only do we want to make sure the `cameraDeviceInput` is not nil, we want to make sure we can add it as input to our `captureSession` (quick note: `captureSession` is of type `AVCaptureSession` and we've assigned this instance property a default value above our `viewDidLoad()` function--this object handles the various inputs and outputs from the camera).
 There's a method on our `captureSession` instance property which allows us to check that we can indeed add this `cameraDeviceInput` as input.
-If `cameraDeviceInput` is not nil, we store its value in our local constant named `camera` , check to see that we can add it as input then carry on.
+If all is OK, `camera` is a constant which is assigned the value of `cameraDeviceInput` if it's not `nil`.

 Next we want to call on the `addInput(_:)` method available to instances of `AVCaptureSession`.
 So we call on the `addInput(_:)` method on our `captureSession` instance property passing in the `camera` instance.